Published on November 7, 2019 – Last Updated on March 29, 2022

-Imagine having a very important call scheduled, and you intended to have that call using your cell phone.
-Would you start the call with a lowly charged cell battery?
-Or if you had a 400-mile road trip, would you start that journey with a low tank of gas?
+Imagine having an essential call scheduled, and you intended to have that call using your cell phone.
+Would you start the ring with a low-charged cell battery?
+Or, if you had a 400-mile road trip, would you begin that journey with a low tank of gas?
 Sounds silly, right?
 Well, why do so many start their DAY like that, deprived of sleep, which refuels their body and mind?
-Probably because they don’t fully understand just how much adequate sleep benefits us, and how much inadequate sleep hurts us.
+They probably don’t fully understand how much adequate sleep benefits us and how inadequate sleep hurts us.
 Meditation for insomnia could help with this condition.

 Insomnia is the brain’s inability to sleep, and it is the world’s most common sleep disorder.
-Several distinct things can cause it, such as caffeine, aging, or depression.
+Several specific things can cause it, such as caffeine, aging, or depression.

 Because meditation for insomnia is a transition in consciousness, just like sleep is, meditation can help groom and prepare the mind to transition to sleep, which happens in 4 stages:

-The first 2 stages are light and easily disturbable level of rest.
-Stage 3 emits growth hormone, and androgens that build and repair muscle, burn fat, and is physically restorative.
-While the 4th stage, REM, is mentally restorative.
-As we age, the deeper stages of sleep decrease, and the lighter sleep stages increase, as well as awakenings in general.
+The first two stages are light and easily disturbable levels of rest.
+Stage 3 emits growth hormones and androgens that build and repair muscle, burn fat, and are physically stimulated.
+While the 4th stage, REM, is mentally refreshing.
+As we age, the deeper stages of sleep decrease and the lighter sleep stages increase and awakenings in general.

 According to The Sleep Foundation, “the deep relaxation technique has been shown to increase sleep time, improve sleep quality, and make it easier to fall (and stay) asleep.”

-Hyperarousal and stress — both of which are quite common in modern lives — antagonize the nervous system, and keep it in a triggered fight-flight-or-freeze state for extended periods of time.
-That is not desirable, because stress inhibits the production of melatonin, which is a neuro-hormone made by the pea-sized pineal gland.
+Hyperarousal and stress — both pretty common in modern lives — antagonize the nervous system, and keep it in a triggered fight-flight-or-freeze state for extended periods.
+That is not desirable because stress inhibits the production of melatonin, which is a neuro-hormone made by the pea-sized pineal gland.
 Melatonin is produced in response to darkness, and it signals the body when it’s time for sleep, so it’s essential for good sleep hygiene.
-Minimizing stress with mindful meditation is one way to proactively ensure sufficient production of melatonin.
+Minimizing stress with mindful meditation is one way to ensure sufficient melatonin production proactively.

 According to Matthew Walker, a professor of neuroscience and psychology at the University of California, Berkeley, and author of the book “Why We Sleep,” insomnia: